jobayermannan/Intern-Task-Todo-List-Client/README.md

 # To-Do List Application - Frontend

 This is the frontend part of the To-Do List application built using React.js.
+Live preview of the application is available [here](https://todo-client-task.vercel.app/).

 ## Requirements